 API Rate Limiter System Design

-What is a Rate Limiter?
+What is a rate limiter?

-Why is rate limiting used?
+Why rate limiter?

 • Avoid resource starvation due to a Denial of Service (DoS) attack.